refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 Dynamic forms are forms with metadata templates that describe their field’s object model, which can be used to generate new fields automatically.
 With dynamic forms, proprietors can solve the user experience issue referenced earlier by allowing users to append and remove fields according to their needs.

-In this article, we’ll look at how to use React hook form and refine to build a dynamic form in React.
+In this article, we’ll look at how to use React hook form and Refine to build a dynamic form in React.

 ## Prerequisite